AndrewHaglund/urbanastories/src/index.md

 ## Submit Your Story

-[Contact us](/contact) if you would like to share your Urbana home's story.
+[Contact us](/contact) if you would like to share your Urbana home’s story.